 Morning Has Broken was written by Eleanor Farjeon in 1931 and became widely known when Cat Stevens (now Yusuf Islam) recorded it in 1971.

-The Old Rugged Cross written in 1912, this hymn has been recorded by numerous artists, including Elvis Presley and Johnny Cash, and is often sung during Good Friday services.
+The Old Rugged Cross, written in 1912, this hymn has been recorded by numerous artists, including Elvis Presley and Johnny Cash, and is often sung during Good Friday services.

 Amazing Grace was written by John Newton, an Anglican priest.
 It is known for its themes of redemption and forgiveness.

-Ave Maria a combination of a composition by Franz Schubert and the traditional Roman Catholic Latin prayer Ave Maria.
+Ave Maria is a combination of a composition by Franz Schubert and the traditional Roman Catholic Latin prayer Ave Maria.

 The Lord’s My Shepherd is a paraphrase of Psalm 23, one of the most famous psalms in the Bible, which expresses trust in God's guidance and protection, and is set to the tune Crimond, a Scottish melody attributed to Jessie Seymour Irvine in the 19th century

-Popular songs from the 60’s
+Popular funeral songs from the 60s

 Turn!
 Turn!
 Turn! by The Byrds